 This movement towards the digital carries a number of professional challenges.
 More than ever before, the retail industry is in need of qualified e-commerce strategists or social media specialists who can reshape a brand image for the online world.

 The retail industry has thus become something of a haven for technogeeks.
 According to a recent survey by Som and Détail Québec, 89 per cent of workers in the field must use a web-connected computer, 48 per cent a smart phone and 23 per cent a tablet.
 A mere 4 per cent have no access to any device!

 The Home Depot Canada: Standing Out with Pride!

 The Home Depot Canada has a solid, well-established presence in the Province of Quebec.
 Due to its current growth, the company needs to fill more than 100 positions in the province alone.
 With 182 stores and 29, 000 employees nation-wide, the home improvement giant has built a sizable reputation over the last twenty-five years thanks to its employees who are aptly called “associates”.

 As with most retail businesses, The Home Depot places great value on training its associates and offering them every means to improve and grow.
 As a case in point, a million hours are allocated to training for The Home Depot associates each year!

 In order to provide the best possible quality of life to its employees, the company offers a variety of benefits(dental, vision, medical and medical-related expenses, etc.), vacations and sick leaves, a retirement plan and even the refunding of some tuition fees!

-To find out more about hundreds of jobs in the retail industry, visit Jobillico.com today!
+To find out more about hundreds of retail jobs, visit Jobillico.com today!